 Spring has made a full, undeniable appearance at last!
 It’s not only in the air, it’s all around this little country.
 I feel a new rush of life throbbing in the grass, singing in between open windows, coming out of nooks and crannies of our concrete blocks.
 Trees have come out in all shades of white, yellow and pink, our parks and public gardens are covered in drifts of dandelions.
-And my friend’s garden up in the hills abounds with bear garlic, among other plants.
+And my friend’s garden up in the hills abounds with bear garlic.
 She was only too happy to bring some down for my cooking experiments.

 The Slovaks are partial to garlic and they go very generous on it in their meals, sometimes to the point when garlic overrides all other flavours.
 In case of garlic soup, however, this is a good thing and surely something you’re looking for.
 What you want from a garlic soup is a good punch, a powerful kick to your immune system, and the pleasant heat spreading all over your body.

 I’ve been making garlic soup for years following no particular recipe but my taste and cooking hunches.
 When I decided to bring a garlic soup recipe to you, dear reader, it was because I knew what an important place the soup has in Slovak diet.
-So I went on the Internet to check a few Slovak cooking sites, and found quite a few recipes that used bear garlic or wild garlic, if you like.
+So I went on the Internet to check a few Slovak cooking sites, and found quite a few recipes that used bear garlic, which is sometimes called wild garlic.
 Not only have I learned about how plentiful this herb is in our forests and woodlands, but also how easy it is to replant its root bulbs in your garden.

 So here is my first cooking experience with bear garlic.
 I started with a generous handful of the herb, which yielded a soup of thinner consistency.

 The same recipe but two generous handfuls of the bear garlic gave a denser, almost sauce-like soup packed full with phytonutrients .